tidalcycles/tidal-doc/docs/reference/time.md

 Type: slowSqueeze :: Pattern Time -> Pattern a -> Pattern a
 ```

-`fastSqueeze` slows down a pattern according to the given time pattern.
+`slowSqueeze` slows down a pattern according to the given time pattern.
 It is the slow analogue to `fastSqueeze`.
 If the time pattern only has a single value in a cycle, `slowSqueeze` becomes equivalent to slow:
 ```haskell
 d1 $ slow "<2 4>" $ s "bd*8"
 ```